About personality disorder

 No single cause exists for personality disorder.
 The influence of genetic factors is evidenced by research but this evidence is balanced by evidence of the frequency and force of a childhood history of environmental disadvantage, trauma, neglect and loss.

 There are many types of personality disorders, however three broad groups or clusters of personality disorder are generally described by mental health definitions.
 These diagnostic groups are Cluster A (Odd or Eccentric), Cluster B (Dramatic or Histrionic) and Cluster C (Anxious or Dependent).

-Common features described in Cluster B disorder known as Borderline Personality Disorder or more recently known as Emotionally Unstable Personality Disorder (EUPD) include a tendency to:
+Common features described in Cluster B disorder, known as borderline personality disorder, or more recently known as emotionally unstable personality disorder (EUPD), include a tendency of:

 The number of people with EUPD and even the number of people who receive this diagnosis is not clear.

-When you put all the personality disorders together, studies estimate prevalence between 1 in 20 of the population and 1 in 5 of the population depending on the criteria in the literature.
+When you put all the personality disorders together, studies estimate prevalence between one in 20 of the population and one in five of the population depending on the criteria in the literature.
 For EUPD it is estimated (in the USA) that somewhere in the region of 1.5% of the population have this condition.

 Different treatment settings and treatment plans may be effective for different people depending on the type of disorder, age, severity of symptoms, underlying causes and support networks available to the individual.

 At St Patrick’s Mental Health Services, we offer inpatient and outpatient and day patient care.
 Two of our day programmes for personality disorder include Living Through Distress and Radical Openness.